Jiyu version

 There was something undifferentiated and yet complete, which existed before Heaven and Earth.

-Soundless and formless, it depends upon nothing external, operating in a circular motion ceaselessly.
+Soundless and formless, it depends upon nothing external, operating in a

 It may be considered the root (Mother) of all beings under Heaven.